-NEW ORLEANS – The latest edition of the NCAA Division II Women’s Indoor Track & Field National Rating Index was shaken up following Conference Championships Weekend, announced by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday.
+NEW ORLEANS – The aftermath of Conference Championships Weekend gave 19 teams a new home in the latest installment of the 2021 NCAA Division II Women’s Indoor Track & Field National Rating Index, as released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday afternoon.

 NCAA Division II — Women's Indoor Track & Field

 This Week's National Top Five

 Grand Valley State